jeroenterheerdt/HAsmartirrigation/README.md

 - Module: Choose the calculation module (see below) shall be used for that zone to calculate irrigation duration.
 - Sensor group: Which sensor group (see below) shall be used for that zone.
 - Bucket: Either calculated or manually set.
 Bucket >=0 no irrigation is necesarry, bucket <0 irrigation is necesarry.
+- Lead Time: In seconds.
+Time needed to warm up your irrigation system, e.g. time to establish a connection or start a pump etc.
+- Maximum duration: The maximum duration of the irrigation, to avoid flooding.
 - Multiplier: Multiplies the duration of the irrigation or divides if you do 0.5 for example.
 - Duration: Either calculated or manually set.

-Below each zone there are some buttons to update, calculate or delete that zone.
+Below each zone there are some buttons to update with weather date, calculate irrigation durationor to delete that zone.
+After a calculation there is also a button to get some information how duration was calculated.

-**Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series (one after the other or independently), one zone must be created in each case.
-Of course, the configuration should be done for each zone, including the area the zone covers and the corresponding settings.

 #### MODULES
 Add one or more modules that calculate irrigation duration.
 Each module comes with its own configuration and can be used to calculate duration for one or more zones.
-The maximum duration of the weather forecast can also be set.
+The maximum days of the weather forecast can also be set.
 Modules can't be deleted if they are used by one or more zones.

 - 0:PyETO: Calculate duration based on the FAO56 calculation from the PyETO library.
   - If you set PyETO to not estimate, it will look for a solar radiation sensor in the sensor group and will use that value.
 If there is none, it will use OWMs value (assuming you have OWM configured).